-A junior investigator must hold a faculty appointment (or equivalent at a research institute) at an eligible institution of higher education within the State of Kansas at the time that the award is made.
+Applicants must hold a tenure-, research-, or clinical-track faculty appointment at an eligible institution of higher education within the State of Kansas at the time that the award is made.
+Individuals may have had previous CNAP funding, but we will favor funding individuals who are new to the program.
 Investigators who are on leave (e.g., sabbatical) may be eligible to participate, but should consult with Dr. Kirkpatrick (kirkpatr@ksu.edu) prior to applying.
-Postdoctoral fellows or other positions that do not carry independent faculty status at the applicant institution will disqualify that individual and his/her pilot grant project from further consideration and will not be reviewed.
+Postdoctoral fellows or other positions that do not carry independent faculty status at the applicant institution will disqualify that individual and his/her pilot grant project from consideration.
 Individuals must be conducting or planning to conduct research in an area related to the CNAP center theme of cognitive and neural plasticity.
-Eligible individuals must have strong potential to obtain extramural funding evidenced by a strong research track record.
+Eligible individuals must have good potential to obtain extramural funding evidenced by a strong research track record.